maxtez-raspbaker/tezos-rpi3/Home.md

 \
 \
 \
-These pages are open for contributions from anyone in the github community.
+These pages are open for contributions from anyone in the Tezos and github communities.

 https://help.github.com/articles/changing-access-permissions-for-wikis/